arthurvr/awesome-css/README.md

 * [The Big Web Show](http://5by5.tv/bigwebshow/) - topics like web publishing, art direction, content strategy, typography, web technology, and more.
 It's everything web that matters.
 * [The Web Ahead](http://5by5.tv/webahead/) - Conversations with world experts on changing technologies and future of the web.
 * [Non Breaking Space Show](http://goodstuff.fm/nbsp) - Seeking out the best, brightest, and smartest creative people on digital art, design, and development.
+* [jQuery Podcast](http://podcast.jquery.com/) - If you’re familiar with jQuery (and you probably are), you know there’s a podcast to go with it.
 * [The Changelog](https://changelog.com/) - The tagline for the Changelog says it all: “Open Source moves fast.
 Keep up.”
 This podcast, and the accompanying blog, is all about keeping you updated with the latest in Open Source Technology.

 ## Twitter